Canon 70D versus Canon 5D Mark III

 Both the 70D and the 5D Mark III have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the 70D was followed by the Canon 80D.

-So how do things add up?
-Is the Canon 70D better than the Canon 5D Mark III or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 70D and the Canon 70D?
 Below is a summary of the relative strengths of each of the two contestants.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.